 Family is everything.
 We all come in different shapes and sizes.
 Family photos give us a chance to capture that unique bond and connection.
 Here are some tips and tricks to make sure our session is picture perfect!

 Location, Location, Location

 The best times of day to begin a photo session is when the sun is not so harsh, so either very early morning or later in the evening.
-If you want that "golden hour" look, plan on an evening session about 90 minutes or so before sunset.
+If you want that "golden hour" look, plan on an evening session about 90 minutes or so before sunset to start.

 If your schedule doesn't allow for either of these times to happen, that's okay!
-We can shoot during the day, but we'll just need a location that has a good amount of shade.
+We can shoot during the day, but we'll just need to plan accordingly!